White Tongue Coating Meaning: TCM Patterns, Common Causes, and When to Check It

 Key Takeaways

-• Thick white coating may suggest Dampness or Cold pattern language in TCM
+• βœ“ Thick white coating is associated with Dampness or Cold language in some TCM teaching

 Try AI-Assisted Tongue Analysis